 Child emotional abuse is linked to poor mental development and difficulty making and keeping strong relationships.
 It can lead to problems in school and at work, and to criminal behavior.

-A recent study at Purdue University reported that adults who were victims of emotional or physical abuse as children have a higher risk for developing cancer (HealthDay News, 2012).
+A recent study at Purdue University reported that adults who were victims of emotional or physical abuse as children have a higher risk for developing cancer.

-Adults who were victims of emotional abuse as children have a higher instance of alcohol and drug abuse.
-Children who are abused, emotionally or physically, and do not seek help can become abusers themselves as adults.
+They also have higher incident rates of alcohol and drug abuse.
+Children who are emotionally or physically abused and do not seek help can become abusers themselves as adults.